danbev/learning-openssl/notes/building.md

 --openssl-no-asm      Do not build optimized assembly for OpenSSL
 ```

-The the second arg is the architecture.
+The the second argument is the architecture.
 This will result in the following
 values:
 ```perl
 my $src_dir = ../openssl